junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 But still, affecting the whole evolution by something as small as pulling a little fish onto the shore -- Dean thinks his brain is buzzing with new realization now.
 How come he never realizes exactly how much power the angels really have?

 They're powerful, they can fly, they can explode demons and monsters -- sure, those are the ones he's grown familiar with.
-And for bigger douchebags like Zachariah and Gabriel (when he's still Trickster), the list can add a few more items like reshaping the reality.
-But somehow, things like "affecting the entire evolution" has never been on the list in his mind, but apparently it's just a part of the package.
+And for bigger douchebags like Zachariah and Gabriel (when he's still Trickster), the list can add a few more items like reshaping reality.
+But somehow, things like "affecting the entire evolution" have never been on the list in his mind, but apparently it's just a part of the package.

 He eyes Cas, wondering not for the first time in this trip just how much Cas could do, exactly how powerful he is, and how much he doesn't know about him.
-All these years -- fours years now since he crawled out of that graveyard and ran into Cas in that barn -- all these time he thought he starts knowing Cas, yet sometimes he still thinks he might barely scratch the surface.
+All these years -- four years now since he crawled out of that graveyard and ran into Cas in that barn -- all this time he thought he was starting to know Cas, yet sometimes he still thinks he might barely scratch the surface.
 He wonders if he'd ever really know Cas completely, entirely -- like Cas knows about him, like the way Cas can rebuild him from scratch.
 The thought makes his tongue taste bitter.

 And Cas somehow knows what he's thinking.
 "Dean, you know me as much as any human ever could," he says quietly, almost like pleading.

 "But is that all of you?"
 Dean can't help wondering aloud.
-He doesn't let his mind slip into the memory of the past year, but some thread of the bitter ones still slide in.
+He doesn't let his mind slip into the memory of the past year, but some thread of the bitter ones still slides in.
 He sees the pair of pained eyes in the reflection of holy fire.

-Cas opens his mouth then pauses. *It is not,* Dean thinks bitterly. *And there is nothing he can do about it.
+Cas opens his mouth, then pauses. *It is not,* Dean thinks bitterly. *And there is nothing he can do about it.
 Nothing either of them can do about it.
 It's just the way they are, angel and human.
 They're just, too different.*

-Cas catches his hand and leads his palm onto his chest.
+Cas catches his hand and leads his palm to place on his chest.
 He takes a breath in, then lets it out.
 Dean's hand rises and falls as his chest heaves and drops.
 His heart beats steadily under his fingers, just like any human, just like any life.
 Dean looks into those eyes, finding them bright yet pained, old yet hopeful.
-It is Cas, the angel who's willing to give him anything, who had fallen for him.
+It is Cas, the angel who's willing to give him anything, who has fallen for him.
 What more can he ask?

 "Yes," Cas finally speaks, "I'd like to think you already know everything about me, more than myself."

 Dean pulls him over into a hug, just so he doesn't have to stand those eyes any longer, or he's afraid tears might pour out of his eyes.
 Yes, he thinks Cas might be right, he does know him -- he knows Cas wouldn't do anything to harm them purposefully, he knows Cas cares for him and for everything he cares, he knows ever since Cas pulled him out of the Hell, their lives are entangled together, and there is nothing they wouldn't do for each other.
 He knows he's never had anyone like Cas before in his life, and he never will have another one like him if he ever loses him.
 He remembers the damp trench coat stained with Cas's blood floating on the dirty water, and all those sleepless nights staring at the ceiling thinking Cas would never be back again.

-Dean closes his eyes, feeling the warmth and solidness of Cas's body in his embrace, feeling Cas's hands tentatively reach behind him, rounding on his back, and finally putting his chins on his shoulder.
+Dean closes his eyes, feeling the warmth and solidness of Cas's body in his embrace, feeling Cas's hands tentatively reach behind him, rounding on his back, and finally putting his chin on his shoulder.
 The tight muscles in his body relax under the touch.

 "Dean?"
 Cas asks quietly over his shoulder.